 Fluctuation of NAV Risk.
 The market prices of the Fund's shares will generally fluctuate in accordance with changes in NAV as well as the relative supply of and demand for the Fund's shares on NYSE Arca.
 The Adviser cannot predict whether the Fund's shares will trade below, at, or above their NAV.
 Price differences may be due in large part to the fact that supply and demand forces at work in the secondary trading market for the Fund's shares will be closely related to, but not identical to, the same forces influencing the prices of the Fund's holdings, trading individually or in the aggregate, at any point in time.
 The market prices of Fund shares may deviate significantly from the NAV of Fund shares during periods of market volatility.
 However, given that the shares can be purchased and redeemed in Creation Units (unlike shares of closed-end funds, which frequently trade at appreciable discounts from, and sometimes at premiums to, their NAVs), the Adviser believes that large discounts or premiums to the NAV of the Fund's shares should not be sustained over long periods.
-If an investor purchases the Fund's shares at a time when the market price is at a discount to the NAV of the Fund's shares, then the investor may sustain losses.
+If an investor purchases the Fund's shares at a time when the investor may sustain losses.